-This block is likely the last before the event so we're very specific to hammering here.
+This block is likely the last full block before the event so we're very specific to hammering here.
 Lots of muscular endurance based moves and hammering in 4 out of 5 sessions a week.

 We continue to use the mace even more because of its moves translating so well into hammering - I mean you can literally do hammer slams with the mace itself.

 We also added some animal flow training to the mix since I'd been learning it at home during the previous block.
 This helps by adding some variety, dynamism and unexpected movement to training helping to create better injury resilience.